tingerrr/hydra/README.md

 `prev-filter` and `next-filter` are used to check if an element is eligible for being displayed.
 They receive the `context`, the previous and next element relative to the given `loc`, the element that is checked for is not `none`, but the other may be.
-These fucntions are executed at most once.
+These functions are executed at most once.

-If `is-book` is set to `true`, it will not display the element if it is visible on the previous open page.
+If `binding` is set to `left`/`right`, it will not display the element if it is visible on the previous open page.
 This means for a book with `left` binding, if hydra is used on the right page while the previous section is visible on the left page, it will display nothing.
+Does nothing on `none`.

 To display the current section even if it's right at the top of the page, set `fallback-next` to `true`, this will, if no previous section is eligible, display the next one if it is.